sreyanalla/mood-radio/README.md

-Mood Radio
+## Mood Radio

 Ask and share how you're feeling right now with your friends!
+After flashing the code onto your micro:bits, try pressing a button on or shaking it to tell someone how you feel!

 This project was designed for and coded at NSA and NSF's GenCyber Cybersecurity Camp at GWU.

-> Open this page at [https://sreyanalla.github.io/mood-radio/](https://sreyanalla.github.io/mood-radio/)

 ## Use as Extension